microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 <img src="images/memoryOP.png" width="500px"><br>
 *Figure 7 - Memory Operation Byte*<br>

 The formatting of the memory operation byte is shown in figure 7.

+* SRC = Source
+* DST = Destination
+* OP = Operation
+* BH = Behavior (during load)

 Some configurations do not use some fields in the byte, as shown below.
 In this case, the unused fields can be set to any value.

 | Operation     | Fields Used
 | ------------- | ---------